MITLibraries/bento/README.md

 ex: `website,books,articles`
 - `GOOGLE_API_KEY`: your Google Custom Search API key
 - `GOOGLE_CUSTOM_SEARCH_ID`: your Google Custom Search engine ID
+- `MAX_AUTHORS`: the maximum number of authors displayed in any record.
+If exceeded, 'et al' will be appended after this number.

 ## Optional Environment Variables